-Western Australia has more than 60 years of experience in the space industry and is in a strong position to develop this industry further.
+Western Australia has more than 60 years’ experience in the space industry and is in a strong position to develop this industry further.

 Space industry capability in Western AustraliaShow more

-- WA's southern hemisphere location and longitude are ideal for space situational awareness and facilities that contribute to global coverage of space assets, including tracking of launches) and providing maximum access to Global Navigational Satellite System constellations.
+- Southern hemisphere location and longitude are ideal for space situational awareness and facilities that contribute to the global coverage of space assets (including tracking of launches) and providing maximum access to Global Navigational Satellite System constellations.

-- These geographic advantages have been reinforced by investments in communications, computational infrastructure and access to technical expertise.
+- Significant communications, computational infrastructure and local access to technical expertise.

 MoU with the Australian Space AgencyShow more

-In July 2019, Western Australia’s Minister for Science, the Hon Dave Kelly MLA and Federal Science Minister, the Hon Karen Andrews MP signed a Memorandum of Understanding (MoU) between WA and the Australian Space Agency (ASA) for the advancement and growth of the space industry sector.
+In July 2019, Western Australia’s then Minister for Science, the Hon Dave Kelly MLA and Australian Government Science Minister, the Hon Karen Andrews MP signed a Memorandum of Understanding (MoU) between Western Australia and the Australian Space Agency (ASA) for the advancement and growth of the space industry sector.